Blues Guitar Lessons in Brisbane

 - Playing in the style of: Jimi Hendrix, Buddy Guy, BB King, John Mayer Trio, Eric Clapton, Stevie Ray Vaughan, Eric Johnson, Joe Bonamassa, Larry Carlton, Muddy Waters, Tommy Emmanuel, Derek Trucks… and many others!

-Demonstrations of Blues styles, Techniques and Songs
+Demonstrations of Blues Techniques & Songs

 Stevie Ray Vaughan – Pride and Joy